Install Slackware ARM Linux On The Raspberry Pi

 The red PWR (power) LED will illuminate.
 The green ACT (activity) LED starts to flash intermittently while the rainbow start image appears briefly on your screen, followed by the scrolling loader text.
 This tells you it's booting normally.

 If the green ACT LED flashes a few times in quick succession and then pauses, then repeats this cycle forever, you have a misconfigured SD card and will have to go through the process of configuring it again.
-If there is no ACT LED activity at all, make sure your SD/SDHC card is correctly inserted and also power off/on the Raspberry Pi again because it may simply be a glitch.
-If the problem persists try using a different SD/SDHC card, or reconfigure the same card again.
+If there is no ACT LED activity at all, make sure your SD card is correctly inserted and also power off/on the Raspberry Pi again because it may simply be a glitch.
+If the problem persists try using a different SD card, or reconfigure the same card again.
 In testing we found that the Raspberry Pi with the "M" on the CPU often hangs on boot before, or on, the rainbow screen.
 Powering it off/on usually solves the problem, eventually.
-Copying the latest firmware (bootcode.bin, fixup*.dat and start*.elf) to your /boot partition seems to resolve most boot issues.
+Copying the latest firmware to your /boot partition is reported to resolve the most recent "not booting" issues.

 If all else fails and your Raspberry Pi is still refusing to boot, there's a HOW TO: work around the problem by borrowing some stuff from rasbian guide by Stuart Winter which you may wish to look into.